verilator/verilator/docs/internals.rst

     (check-sat)

 The solver responds with either ``sat`` or ``unsat``.
-Then the initial solution is queried with
+Then the initial solution is queried with:

 ::

     (get-value (v w x z t ))

-The solver then responds with something like
+The solver then responds with e.g.:

 ::